akashtambe11/ngrx-dm/README.md

                 2.3.1.
 Add "EffectsModule.forRoot(AppEffects);" in imports array

 #### 3. Action:
+    Command =>
       ng generate action ActionName

+    Steps   =>
         3.1 What should be the prefix of the action?
 (Only Press Enter Key) 3.2 Should we generate success and failure actions?
 Y 3.3 Do you want to use the create function?
 Y

 #### 4. Reducer:
+    Command =>
       ng generate reducers ReducerName --reducers ../../store/index.ts                 // To Import new reducers in store/index.js => You should be in root project

+    Steps   =>
           4.1 Should we add success and failure actions to the reducer?
 Y 4.2 Do you want to use the create function?
 Y

 #### 5. effect:
+    Command =>
       ng generate effect EffectName --root -m app.module.ts                            // If only one effect is exist in project ng generate effect EffectName                                                    // If multple effects are exist in project => Import these effects in app.effects.ts

 #### 6. Selector:
+    Command =>
       ng generate selector SelectorName